edubart/nelua-lang/docs/pages/installing.md

 ---
 layout: docs
 title: Installing
-permalink: /installing/
+permalink: /installing
 categories: docs toc
 order: 1
 ---

 {% raw %}

+Instructions for installing Nelua on Windows or Linux {: .lead}

-To use Nelua you need a system with the following:
+To install Nelua you need a system with the following:

 * Git (for cloning Nelua).
 * A C compiler (GCC or Clang are recommended).